 - Tell the Road Captain if your bike (or bladder) has an unusually short fuel range

 - Bring adequate clothing for the weather conditions expected during the day.

 - Remember to take some clear eye protection if the ride will extend into the evening.

-- When exiting a freeway, keep up the pace so the riders behind you aren’t forced to slow down while still on the freeway, thus becoming a traffic hazard.
+- When exiting a freeway, keep up the pace so the riders behind you are not forced to slow down while still on the freeway, thus becoming a traffic hazard.

 - The position of new (inexperienced with GROUP riding) riders within the group is significant.
-New riders should be positioned as close to the front as possible
+New riders should be positioned as close to the front or rear as possible.

-- In the unlikely event of an emergency condition, the Road Captain will make every attempt to move the formation to the shoulder in an orderly manner.
+- In the unlikely event of an emergency condition, the Road Captain will make every attempt to move the formation to the shoulder in a safe and orderly manner.
 If a bike breaks down, let the rider move to the right.
 DO NOT STOP.
 The Tail Gunner will stop with the problem bike.
 The ride Leader will lead the group to a safe stopping place.

 - We started with consideration…lets end there.
-When riding with a club or the same group frequently, plan to purchase a EZ PASS so that the rest of the riders don’t have to wait for you to pay to come through the toll booth.
+When riding with a club or the same group frequently, plan to purchase a EZ PASS so that the rest of the riders do not have to wait for you to stop and pay at the toll booth.
 Serious riders agree that EZ PASS is the greatest thing since black pepper!
 The Road Captain should be advised (in advance) of visitors riding with the club/group, or other riders, who have to pay tolls.
 These riders should split out from the group BEFORE reaching the toll plaza, so as not to hold up the group.
 When the formation arrives at the tollbooth, all bikes should proceed through the toll booth one at a time.
 The formation will reform on the other side of the tollbooth.